freetonik/rakhim.org/content/blog/fastmail-setup-with-emacs-mu4e-and-mbsync-on-macos.md

 The setup consists of the following parts:

 1. Fastmail IMAP server.
-This doesn't require any setup other than signing up for Fastmail.
+This doesn't require any special configuration.
 2.  **mbsync** — a command-line utility which syncs IMAP server with a local directory in [Maildir](https://en.wikipedia.org/wiki/Maildir) format.
 This has nothing to do with Emacs.
 Even if you're not interested in doing email in Emacs, having a full local copy of your mailbox may be a good idea. mbsync does exactly that.
 In can sync both ways, so if I just move a file (which corresponds to a single message) from folder to folder, and then run mbsync again, this change will propagate to the server.
-3.  **[mu](https://www.djcbsoftware.nl/code/mu/)\*** — a command line email client which works with Maildir storage.
+3.  **[mu](https://www.djcbsoftware.nl/code/mu/)** — a command line email client which works with Maildir storage.
 It doesn't deal with the server directly, instead, it just read your local file system.
 It's very fast!
-4.  ****[mu4e](https://www.djcbsoftware.nl/code/mu/mu4e.html)**** — Emacs package that comes with mu.
+4.  **[mu4e](https://www.djcbsoftware.nl/code/mu/mu4e.html)** — Emacs package that comes with mu.
 Provides an interface to mu.

 ## Installing and configuring mbsync {#installing-and-configuring-mbsync}

-Install mbsync with homebrew:
+Install mbsync with homebrew (the package is called `isync`, but the binary is called `mbsync`):

 ```sh
 brew install isync
 ```

-(The package is called `isync`, but the binary is called `mbsync`.)

 Mbsync uses `~/.mbsyncrc` for configuration.
 [This page](https://manpages.debian.org/unstable/isync/mbsync.1.en.html) describes all options.
 Here's my config, with comments: